 We’ve grown many runs of cannabis plants in both cheap and mid-priced 2×4 grow tents.
 The small grow space doesn’t mean you can’t grow killer weed.
 We’ll review how many plants work best, what to expect for 2×4 grow tent yield, and how to maximize bud density quality.
 You’ll also learn to set up ventilation and circulation systems in your tent to ensure the proper environment for explosive plant growth.

 The techniques discussed below will work regardless of which growing medium you’re choosing.
-We use coco coir because it provides fast, strong growth, but you can also use soil (the easiest if you’re just learning to grow weed), or other hydroponic mediums such as rockwool, deep water culture, or ebb and flow.
+We use coco coir because it provides fast, strong growth, but you can also use soil (the easiest if you’re just learning to grow weed), or any other method including hydroponic mediums such as rockwool, deep water culture, or ebb and flow systems.

 Table of contents: